ehrenbentz/LASERcoder/README.md

 Each platform directory (`build_Windows/`, `build_macOS/`, `build_Linux/`) contains a build script that compiles the application, creates installers, and packages portable archives.
 See the scripts and comments within for details.

-**Windows:** Nuitka currently requires Python 3.12 specifically.
-Builds will fail on 3.11 and 3.13+.
+**Windows:** Nuitka currently successfuly compiles on Python 3.12.
+Builds may fail on 3.11 and 3.13+.
+This may vary by system or Nuitka version.

 **Linux:** You may need additional system libraries beyond the base install.
 At minimum:
 ```bash